ysy9893/Human-recognition-for-the-Blinds/README.md

 Non Maximum Suppression : https://www.pyimagesearch.com/2015/02/16/faster-non-maximum-suppression-python/
 Tracking : using motpy library using the command "pip install motpy"

-**The purpose of this project:**

-I am currently developing wearable devices for certain targets(people) to give them  very meaningful informations by analyzing their surroundings.
-To understand surroundings, visual informations are inevitable (visusal system is the most powerful system among sensory systems) and there are a number of models imitating human visual system.
-I chose Mobilenet SSD for object detection because it is suitable for real time object detection on edge device(raspberry pi's picam).
-Object detection using Mobilenet ssd was referred from (https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md) ,however, the result of original project seems unrefined with multiple bounding boxes on a single object and disconnected detections on a subsequent image frames.
-I have improved the project by using Non max suppression function eliminating multiple boxes on a single object and motpy library based on kalman filter tracking object in a subsequent frames.
-There are subtle changes compared with the original code.
-A newly added or changed parts would be stated below.

 ##### 1. Object Detection on Raspberry Pi using tensorflow lite Mobilenet SSD
 You have to refer the original project's tutorial to setup an environment for object detection and to install the  TFLITE model provided by Google.